Why Choose Vanderbilt?

 High-quality programs for every interest.
 Stellar faculty who also practice in their fields.
 Clinical experiences second to none.
 Active engagement with world-renowned experts and health care resources.
 Research and scholarly activity that lead the nursing discipline forward with evidence-based education and patient care.
 Above all, Vanderbilt excellence, education and impact.

-Whether you are seeking an MSN degree as a nurse or with no nursing background, or you are planning a program of further study with a post-master’s, PhD, DNP or postdoctoral program, Vanderbilt University School of Nursing assures a high-quality, evidence-based education that is taking our discipline to the next level of patient care.
+Whether you are seeking an MSN degree as a nurse or with no nursing background, our new Master of Nursing degree to become a registered nurse, or you are planning a program of further study with a post-master’s, PhD, DNP or postdoctoral program, Vanderbilt University School of Nursing assures a high-quality, evidence-based education that is taking our discipline to the next level of patient care.

 Explore the Vanderbilt School of Nursing opportunities